<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 2.)
 Plan Ahead and Budget Enough Time

-Be wary of accountants who make promises about starting immediately; this is a sign that they aren’t serious about your business's financials.
+Be wary of accountants who say they can start immediately; this is often a lie.
 And if they actually do start immediately?
 Uh oh.
-You might want to be skeptical of the quality of their work.
+You should be skeptical of the quality of their work.

 3.)
 Set Goals and Know Your Obstacles